 The EPA published such a list of such substances in their guidance document "Classification of Hazardous and Non-Hazardous Substances in groundwater" (2010).
-In this document the EPA has classified four Linear Alkyl Benzene compounds as hazardous (CAS numbers 134211-53-3, 115963-94-5, 115733-08-9 and 96792-49-3).
+In this document the EPA has classified four Linear Alkyl Benzene compounds as hazardous (CAS numbers 134211-53-3, 115963-94-5, 115733-08-9 and 96792-49-3) in groundwater.
 The LAB compound used by the ESB identified with CAS number 6777-74-7 is not classified in this list.
 It is noted that the EPA document referenced above states that only substances that have been reviewed may be classified as hazardous or non-hazardous.
 If a substance is yet to be reviewed, then it cannot be classified as non-hazardous.
 There may be several reasons that a substance has not been reviewed, such as a lack of data on toxicity or bioaccumulation.
-In this instance Golder consider that the LAB used by ESB is not classified by the EPA.
+In this instance Golder consider that the LAB used by ESB is not classified by the EPA with respect to being hazardous or non-hazardous in groundwater.